Windows OS Hub

 http://catalog.update.microsoft.com/v7/site/Home.aspx?SKU=WSUS&Version=10.0.14393.2248&ServerName=yourwsushost&PortNumber=8530&Ssl=False&Protocol=1.80

-If you receive a Failed status (Error Number: 80131509) when importing updates into WSUS, enable TLS 1.2 strong encryption support for .Net Framework version 4.0 on the WSUS server.
+If you receive a Failed status (Error Number: 80131509) when importing updates into WSUS, enable TLS 1.2 strong encryption support for .Net Framework 4.0 on the WSUS server.
 To do this, set the SchUseStrongCrypto parameter to 1 in the registry.
 Run the following command in the elevated cmd:

 reg add HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft.NETFramework\v4.0.30319 /V SchUseStrongCrypto /T REG_DWORD /D 1